-The Department of Professional and Occupational Regulation (DPOR) issues professional credentials (licenses, certificates or registrations) for more than 300,000 individuals and businesses subject to regulation, as determined by the General Assembly.
-The agency performs all administrative functions for 18 boards (15 policy boards, 2 advisory boards and the Board for Professional and Occupational Regulation) established by statute and comprised of practitioners and citizens.
+The Department of Professional and Occupational Regulation (DPOR) issues professional credentials (licenses, certificates or registrations) for more than 300,000 individuals and businesses subject to regulation, as determined by the General Assembly pursuant to Title 54.1 Subtitle II of the Code of Virginia.
+The agency performs all administrative functions for 19 boards (15 policy boards, 3 advisory boards and the Board for Professional and Occupational Regulation) comprised of practitioners and citizens.
 DPOR protects the public by verifying minimum competency, investigating complaints, and upholding professional compliance with state law and regulations.